 It is, therefore, crucial to determine the optimal content frequency.
 Moreover, it's essential to publish content at the right time to garner maximum traction.
 These are the initial steps to creating a powerful content calendar.

-Here’s the thing – when it comes to blogging, there isn’t a one-size-fits-all ideal content frequency.
-For instance, Brian Dean of Backlinko only publishes a couple of well-research and insightful blog posts per month.
+When it comes to blogging, there isn't a one-size-fits-all ideal content frequency.
+For instance, Brian Dean of Backlinko only publishes a couple of well-researched and insightful blog posts per month.
 On the other hand, Mashable churns out multiple topical and trending blog posts throughout the day.

 - End goals